Build a blog using Nuxt.js and Sanity.io on Cloudflare Pages

 Vue SFCs, or single file components, are a unique Vue feature that allow you to combine JavaScript, HTML and CSS into a single file.
 In pages/index.vue

-, we provide a template
+, a template

-tag, which represents our Vue component.
+tag is provided, which represents the Vue component.

-Importantly, we use the v-for
+Importantly, v-for

-directive to tell Vue to render HTML for each post
+is used as a directive to tell Vue to render HTML for each post

 in an array of posts